 Hot water or other liquids can burn skin as badly as does fire and scalding is a particular risk to young children with their thin skin.
-In fact, young children under the age of five suffer 83 per cent of all scald injuries requiring hospital admission.
+In fact, young children under the age of five suffer 60 per cent of scald injuries seen in emergency departments.
 Here’s how to lower the risk of your child being scalded.

 Keep your child away from hot liquids

 Spilled tea, coffee, soup and hot tap water are the leading causes of this injury.
-Use a cup with a tight-fitting lid, such as a travel cup, for hot liquids.
+Take extra care not to spill hot liquids while drinking or carrying them around your children.